-This research group aims to contribute to effective and efficient professional practice in debt assistance and debt collection.
-We carry out research projects that contribute to teaching at HU University of Applied Sciences Utrecht by developing the curriculum, and we also contribute to the professional field itself.
-The third goal of this research group is to create a (substantive) connection between the fields of debt assistance and debt collection.
+This research group seeks to contribute to an effective, efficient and professional practice regarding debt assistance and debt collection.
+By carrying out a number of research projects, the group contributes to development of the curriculum offered at HU University of Applied Sciences Utrecht, as well as directly to professional practice.
+The research group has the ambition to create a (substantive) connection between the fields of debt assistance and debt collection.

-Professionals working in the field of debt assistance and debt collection struggle daily with a range of questions.
-The research group works on these questions on behalf of actors from the professional field.
-As part of this process, the research team also provides the professional field - where possible - with a reflection on the choices made and on important current developments.
+Professionals working in the field of debt assistance and debt collection struggle with a range of questions.
+The research group studies these questions on behalf of actors from the professional field.
+As part of this process the research team also provides the professional field with a means to reflect on the choices being made, as well as on important current developments.

-The research group aims to achieve the above ambitions within the three research pillars of professionalization, efficiency and prudent regulation.
+The research group aims to achieve the above ambitions focused on professionalization, efficiency and prudent legislation.

-In the case of professionalization, the following questions are relevant: what works for which customer, how, under what circumstances and why?
-Answering these questions is not straightforward, neither within the world of debt assistance nor in the world of debt collection.
-The research group therefore conducts research into effective intervention (what works?) and the role of the professional (who works on it?).
-In this way, the group seeks to encourage professionals to make choices based on (scientific) knowledge rather than intuition.
+In the case of professionalization, the following questions are relevant: what works for which customer in which way(s), under what circumstances and why?
+There are no straightforward answers to these questions, whether one is dealing with debt assistance or debt collection.
+The research group therefore conducts research into effective forms of intervention (what works?) and into the role of the professional (who works).
+In this way, the group wants to encourage professionals to make choices based on (scientific) knowledge rather than on intuition.

-Understanding the (economic) efficacy of intervention by professionals is increasingly important.
-The team therefore conducts research that provides insight into the efficiency of debt and debt collection.
-This follows on from previous research on the benefits of early detection (Jungmann et al., 2011), debt assistance (Jungmann et al., 2011) and the use of voluntary workers in debt relief (Cross et al., 2011).
+Understanding the (economic) efficacy of interventions is becoming increasingly important.
+The group therefore conducts research that provides insight into the efficacy of debt restructuring and debt collection.
+This continues previously research on the benefits of early detection (Jungmann, et al., 2011), debt assistance (Jungmann, et al., 2011) and the use of voluntary workers within debt assistance (Kruis, et al., 2011).

-The research group also examines within which frameworks debt assistance and debt collection is carried out.
-And how are these developing in practice?
-It focuses specific attention on the role of privacy legislation in early detection and the development of (special) powers to recover debts.
-The policy choices of municipalities and creditors are also examined.
-This also applies to the functioning of the various legal frameworks that are relevant to providing debt assistance and recovering debts.
+The research group also examines the frameworks in which debt assistance and debt collection are carried out.
+How are they functioning in practice?
+Specific attention is given to examining the role of privacy legislation regarding, among other things, early detection and the development of (special) authorizations to collect payment.
+The (policy) choices of municipalities and creditors are also examined.
+This applies to the functioning of the various legal frameworks that are relevant for implementing debt assistance and debt collection.

 Research group website